donovankeith/whaddya/README.md

 - [ ] Equal # of male/female icons.
 - [ ] Move to a BitBucket private Repo
 - [ ] Celebratory sound once you've chosen.
 Reiteration of choice, then countdown before going to linked site?
+- [ ] 2 people go to a link and so no to a series of stuff until a decision is made.
+Can put in a day/time for the event.

 ## Known Issues